Software Documentation

 DMX Duration (COBRA v6.0 and higher) Duration of DMX command, at which point the DMX channel value will be reset to zero, or, blank to leave the DMX channel value as is until a subsequent script row for the same channel changes the value.
 (Blank for non-DMX rows.)

 An example semi-automatic script with two sections is shown below.
-The first track section contains two events with hazard classes (wind, rain), and a third event with an explicit pulse duration.
+The first track section contains two events with disable groups (wind, rain), and a third event with an explicit pulse duration.

 ##version 6